nembla/google_trans/README.txt

 using tkinter and I think its going well so far.

 Future updates:
-RegEx Update
+RegEx Update for input text
-Adding support for all support google translate languages Optimize language selection i.e. "Serbian" to "sr" not using if / elif